How to Make a Meditation App Like Headspace or Calm?

 Push Notifications: keep the audience engaged 🔔

-Finally, don’t forget to integrate push notifications when you create a meditation app like Headspace.
+Finally, don’t forget to integrate push notifications when you create a mindfulness app.
 It’s a powerful retargeting tool that will help you to keep the users near your app.

-Here are a few ideas on how you can use push notifications in apps like Headspace:
+Here are a few ideas on how you can use smart notifications in apps like Headspace:

 • Simply remind users to visit your app and have another meditation session according to their schedule (users usually listen to 1 podcast a day).